What is chronic dysphagia?

 How is chronic dysphagia diagnosed?

 - A water swallow screening test will show how well you swallow thinner liquids, such as water.
 Thinner liquids can make you choke more easily than thicker liquids.
 This test may show signs of dysphagia and aspiration (movement of liquid into your lungs).
-It can be used to help caregivers decide if you need other tests.
+It can be used to help healthcare providers decide if you need other tests.

 - Other swallow tests may show which parts of your throat or esophagus are not working well.
 These tests may include x-rays of your throat and esophagus.
 You may be given a thick liquid called barium to help your esophagus show up better on x-rays.
 These tests may also show if the position of your head affects the way you swallow.